- Off road parking

 Pulrose is a contemporary, spacious, architect-designed, detached property, right on the sea front, and boasting some of the finest views in Bull Bay.
 Built in 2009/2010, specifically for the owner, Pulrose is in a stunning coastal location and has wonderful sea views, in the pretty village of Bull Bay, which is also an Area of Outstanding Natural Beauty.
 This quality Anglesey cottage offers very well-equipped, bright and airy accommodation, where you'll feel immediately at home, and due to its unrivalled position, you can enjoy fabulous views over the bay and rocky inlets.
 From the headland opposite this Anglesey cottage, you can see the Isle of Man in the distance.
 The accommodation in this Anglesey cottage is set over three levels, with the spacious 30' open plan living area perched on the top level with picture windows framing the amazing views to perfection, and opening onto a balcony.
 There are three bedrooms in this Anglesey cottage, one of which is en-suite.
 Wake up in the morning to lovely views from the master bedroom, and in the evening, enjoy the stunning sea and beach views on the balcony, with a glass of wine.
 No matter the weather outside, you'll be cosy and comfortable in the spacious sitting room, from which you can watch the ever-changing sea, and perhaps spot a dolphin if you're lucky.
 Outside this Anglesey cottage there is large, pretty lawned garden with furniture and flower bed to relax in, while at the rear is a veritable sun trap, perfect for secluded sunbathing, even the headland in front of Pulrose is available for guests' use.
 The renowned Anglesey Coastal Path passesclose by this Anglesey cottage, offering access to 125 miles of unrivalled coastal scenery.
 Bull Bay has two hotels with bars, and 18-hole golf course, and is well placed for visiting the attractions of Anglesey, including Beaumaris, NT Plas Newydd, the mountains of Snowdonia, exploring the Llyn Peninsula, or hopping onto a ferry or a day trip to Dublin.

 Over three floors.
-Three bedrooms: 1 x king-size double with en-suite (large walk-in shower, basin and WC) and lovely sea views, 1 x twin on the intermediate level, 1 x ground floor twin.
-Bathroom with roll-top bath, large separate shower cubicle, basin and WC on the intermediate level.
-Ground floor cloakroom with basin and WC.
-Ground floor utility.
-Large, upper level open plan living area with contemporary kitchen and island bench, dining area and sitting area with log-effect gas stove, and picture doors onto the balcony affording beautiful sea views over Bull Bay.
+Three bedrooms: 1 x king-size double with en-suite walk-in shower, basin and WC and sea views, 1 x mezzanine twin, 1 x ground floor twin.
+Bathroom with roll-top bath, separate shower, basin and WC on the intermediate level.
+Ground floor basin and WC.
+Utility.
+Large upper level open plan living area with kitchen, dining area and sitting area with log-effect gas stove, and picture doors onto the balcony.

 About the location